coracle-social/coracle/README.md

 - [ ] Figure out migrations from previous version
 - [ ] Fix search
 - [ ] Deploy coracle relay, set better defaults
+- [ ] Chat
+  - [ ] Figure out which relays to use
+  - [ ] Add petnames for channels - join/leave from list page?

 ## 0.2.7